seb4stien/freeplane-collaborative-addon/README.md

 =============================

 A [freeplane](http://freeplane.sourceforge.net/) add-on containing useful tools to work toghether on a single mindmap.
-Currently providing : diff/update/commit operations on a map via cvs
+Currently providing : diff/update/commit operations on a map via cvs, svn or git.

 The latest version of the addon and the user documentation can be found at http://freeplanecollab.sourceforge.net/